-Service maps also supports cross-account access so help you see relationships between entities for all your accounts.
+Service maps also support cross-account access so help you see relationships between entities for all your accounts.

 Service maps work with distributed tracing to connect relationships between entities.
 Service maps are still functional if you have not enabled distributed tracing, but we recommend having distributed tracing enabled for all agents.
 This ensures a more consistent experience while using service maps.